 HSBC plans to cut up to 20,000 jobs amid technology changes

-The largest bank in the UK, HSBC, announced plans to reduce its workforce by up to 20,000 employees, attributing the decision to the implementation of artificial intelligence, Bloomberg reports.
+HSBC, the UK’s largest bank, announced plans to reduce its workforce by up to 20,000 employees, attributing the decision to the implementation of artificial intelligence, according to Bloomberg.

-However, market reactions suggest that AI may not be the main factor behind these cuts, indicating a broader restructuring effort.
+However, market reaction suggests that AI may not be the main factor behind these cuts, indicating a broader restructuring effort.
 Bankers and analysts believe the reasons likely involve cost optimization and a shift in corporate priorities.

 HSBC is one of the world’s largest banks, providing a wide range of financial services to corporate, retail clients, and investors.
 Founded in 1865, the bank has been actively adopting digital technologies to improve operational efficiency.

-These job cuts are expected to lead to significant changes in the bank’s management and working models, as well as affect the financial services labor market.
+These job cuts are expected to lead to significant changes in the bank’s management and working models, as well as affect the labor market in financial services.

 HSBC’s future steps in implementing AI and restructuring will reveal how financial institutions evolve amid digital transformation.